Ian Mobsby: Early life and education

-Mobsby was born in the heady days of the late 1960s, with a family inheritance of atheism and socialism on his mother's side and science, the arts and banking on his father's side.
+Mobsby was born in the heady days of the late 1960s, with a family inheritance of atheism, the arts and socialism on his mother's side and science, the arts and banking on his father's side.
 At an early age he took to music, which became a key motif to his life, particularly with the classical guitar and violin.
 He also had a love of nature and has described in his writing how this opened up the experience of spirituality in nature.
 He trained for a BHSc (Hons) in occupational therapy at York St John University which was formally part of the University of Leeds at the time.

 It was while studying in York that Mobsby became a committed Christian, largely through an alternative worship project then called Warehouse and now called Visions.